oneapi-src/oneCCL/doc/rst/source/elasticity.rst

   ccl_set_resize_callback(ccl_on_resize_fn_t callback);

-In case the number of ranks is changed, this function is called on oneCCL level.
+In case the number of ranks is changed, this function is called on |product_short| level.
-Application level (e.g. framework) should return the action that oneCCL should perform.
+Application level (e.g. framework) should return the action that |product_short| should perform.

-Setting this function to ``NULL`` (default value) means that oneCCL will work with exactly :ref:`CCL_WORLD_SIZE` or ``replicasize`` ranks without fault tolerant / elasticity.
+Setting this function to ``NULL`` (default value) means that |product_short| will work with exactly :ref:`CCL_WORLD_SIZE` or ``replicasize`` ranks without fault tolerant / elasticity.